-Virus Check: The Offeror will be required to perform a virus check before uploading the Quad Chart.
+Virus Check: Perform a virus check before uploading the Quad Chart.
 If a virus is detected, DLA Strategic Materials will reject the file, and the Offeror's proposal will be ineligible for award.

 Security: Do not lock or encrypt Quad Chart files.